 As a result, the rate of relapse among heroin addicts is extremely high.
 Studies have shown that the relapse rate among addicts during the first 3 months of abstinence is as high as 90%8.
 Through the use of drugs like methadone or buprenorphine, some studies report a significantly lower rate of relapse at around 50%.

 Detoxing from heroin is a notorious painful and difficult experience.
 Unlike some other drugs, however, the risks of quitting heroin “cold-turkey” are relatively minor.
 The heroin addict will likely go through severe withdrawal symptoms for about a week, but can usually go through this experience in an outpatient setting unless they are coming off of multiple drugs simultaneously9.
 Withdrawal symptoms for heroin typically include nausea, abdominal pain, depression, muscle spasms, intense craving, shaking, and sweating.
-These symptoms will typically begin between 6-12 hours after the last dose, and go on for up to 10 days10.
+These symptoms will typically begin between 6-12 hours after the last dose and go on for up to 10 days10.

 There are a number of drugs now available to assist with the withdrawal experience if the addict is able to do so in a medical setting.
 Commonly prescribed drugs for heroin withdrawal, include buprenorphine, methadone, or naltrexone.
 These drugs act primarily by suppressing cravings, allowing the addict to complete the detox process without relapsing.

 Heroin is one of the most difficult drugs to recover from.
-The reasons for this are manifold, but stem primarily from the extreme discomfort associated with the withdrawal and the intensity of a heroin high, which remains in the memory of an addict long after abstaining from it.
+The reasons for this are manifold but stem primarily from the extreme discomfort associated with the withdrawal and the intensity of a heroin high, which remains in the memory of an addict long after abstaining from it.

 Heroin addicts will often need to go through a long recovery process.
-In this time, they may need the assistance of maintenance therapy, i.e. medically supervised administration of drugs like Suboxone or methadone.
+At this time, they may need the assistance of maintenance therapy, i.e. medically supervised administration of drugs like Suboxone or methadone.
 They may also need therapy or 12-step assistance to work through many of the underlying psychological triggers or trauma which can lead to relapse if left untreated11.
 Typically the highest rates of successful recovery from heroin are the result of a comprehensive plan put together by medical professionals and other recovered addicts.

-American Rehab Centers recommends Adult & Teen Challenge rehabs for recovery from heroin addiction due to the length of time these programs give to addicts to allow them to get past their addiction.
+American Rehab Centers recommends Adult & Teen Challenge rehabs for recovery from addiction, including from heroin addiction, due to the length of time these programs give to addicts to allow them to get past their addiction.
 With the craving for heroin lasting several months past the last use, it takes a good year of abstinence in a controlled environment for an addict to get past the addiction to cocaine.
 Most other rehab programs are not able to give that much time and attention to the addict or are too costing for most people to afford over an extended period of time.

 1University of Arizona.
 “Origin and History”. http://methoide.fcm.arizona.edu/infocenter/index.cfm?stid=174